 Alex and Andrey Semenyuk, Inessa Malova (Middle), Andrey Sushyk and Dmitri

 They were to be joined by seven Nicaraguan teammates.
 Pastor Roger was from a town in the middle of nowhere called Ubu Norte.
 This trip, in addition to a (literal) boatload of clothing donated by Ubu church members, he brought along a squire of sorts, a young man named Harvin.
 Twenty-four-year-old Managua resident Aljawhara Manzanares, the only female on the first trip, decided to take her 18-year-old brother Jared along this time.
 Marcial Arauz was the Assemblies of God pastor in Waspam, but like the other Nicaraguans, spoke only Spanish.
 Clifford Stamp and Roberto Wilson, the two Miskito speakers, were from Puerto Cabezas.
 Clifford could translate for his fellow Nicaraguans, but only Roberto and I were able to translate for the Russians, who would have to speak in their third language--English.
+I had to explain that Miriki--Caucasians--aren't a people group.

 Roberto, Harvin, Aljawhara, Clifford, and Pastor Roger